 - Too wet.
 Are you overwatering your terrarium?
 Does the soil look saturated with water, or is the bottom stone layer flooded with water?
 This may be causing the plants roots to rot.
 Unfortunately the only way to fix this is to keep the lid of the terrarium until the soil dries out a little.
 If you’ve planted a succulent/cactus terrarium, if the plants look “mushy”, you have overwatered them and they have rotted.
 You will have to wait until the soil has completely dried out before replanting.

 - Unfortunately, sometimes plants just die!
 If your terrarium is established, one plant may have taken over and “killed” the weaker plant(s).
-If the terrarium is freshly planted and you purchased your plants from me, don’t hesitate to contact me with your order number and I will happily send replacements.
+If the terrarium is freshly planted (within 5 days of planting) and you purchased your plants from me, don’t hesitate to contact me with your order number and I will happily send replacements.